complemento/docker.otrs/README.md

 `wget https://raw.githubusercontent.com/complemento/docker.otrs/master/docker-compose.yaml`

-If you want to install AddOns during the Stack startup, you can create an otrs_addons folder under this directory and put the AddOns there.
+If you want to install AddOns during the Stack startup, you put OPM files under this directory.
 For example, if you want to install FAQ and OTRS ITSM:

-`mkdir otrs_addons`

-`cd otrs_addons`
+`cd app-packages`

 `wget ftp://ftp.otrs.org/pub/otrs/itsm/bundle6/ITSM-6.0.9.opm`

 `wget ftp://ftp.otrs.org/pub/otrs/packages/FAQ-6.0.8.opm`

-Then go back to the stack folder:

-`cd /opt/containers/otrs`

-And finally, run your Stack!
+* The ITSM Bundle, Survey and FAQ packages are default, and downloaded inside Dockerfile commands

+Run your Stack with:

 `docker-compose up -d`

 Then you can check if the system could start by it self:

-`docker-compose logs -f otrs`
+`docker-compose logs -f webserver`

 When you see this message on the log:
 *INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)*